scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-types.rst

 Supported Operations
 ^^^^^^^^^^^^^^^^^^^^^^^
 * ``print`` - Deserializes and prints the provided value in a human-readable form.
 Required arguments: 1 or more serialized values.
-* ``compare`` - Compares two values and print the result.
+* ``compare`` - Compares two values and prints the result.
 Required arguments: 2 serialized values.
 * ``validate`` - Verifies if the value is valid for the type, according to the requirements of the type.
 Required arguments: 1 or more serialized values.